andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 CMD ["./willette_api"]
 ```

 The final key step is to configure docker commands on my local machine to execute on the docker-daemon of the recently-deployed EC2 instance.
 A [docker context](https://docs.docker.com/engine/context/working-with-contexts/) on my personal machine creates a connection to my EC2 instance's docker-daemon via SSH using the command `docker context create --docker host=ssh://ubuntu@<aws_public_ip> personalwebsite`.
 This is where the ssh-key from the terraform comes in!
-If that is configured correctly, this command should "just work".
+If that is configured correctly this command should "just work".
 It really is a great piece of docker I wasn't aware of prior to this effort.

 I now have a single bash script I execute locally which will build the website's docker container from my local machine's code and deploy it to AWS.